 - The first thing I try is peeking into the middle of the thickest part of my salmon piece with a fork or butter knife.
 If it is beginning to flake, but still has a little translucency in the middle, it is done.
 All it needs is a minute or two of rest, and it will be perfectly moist and safe to eat.

 - My recommended method: Check your salmon for doneness by inserting an instant-read thermometer like this one into the thickest part of the fillet.
-When your salmon is done, it should read 145 degrees F.
+When your salmon is done, it should read 145 degrees F — I suggest removing the salmon from the heat at 135 degrees F to let the carryover cooking bring it to temperature.

 How to Store Cooked Salmon